 Ultimately, how you view the sites depends on what you want to get out of them.

 You can make money from survey sites, especially if you choose good ones.
 However, the money is never going to be much and it will take quite a while to earn.

 Survey sites are a good option for people who are comfortable with the way they earn money and just want a little bit extra now and again.
 While the points do take a long time to rack up, this isn’t such a big deal if you’re just looking for a $20 Amazon card to buy some books or apps with.

-But, if you are trying for anything more than that, you will find that survey companies simply don’t live up to the hype.
+But, if you are trying for anything more than that, you will find those survey companies simply don’t live up to the hype.